 You will receive a certificate upon completion of The Osgoode Certificate in Fundamentals of Indigenous Peoples and Canadian Law.
-To receive a certificate, participants must complete all six program days (either via live ZOOM or on demand) and receive a passing grade on the multiple choice assessments.
+To receive a certificate, participants must complete all six program days (either via live ZOOM or on demand), complete pre-program work, and receive a passing grade on the multiple choice assessments.